 Bellevue is a somewhat small city located in the state of Ohio.
 With a population of 8,005 people and two constituent neighborhoods, Bellevue is the 200th largest community in Ohio.
-Bellevue has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Bellevue has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Bellevue is a blue-collar town, with 35.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bellevue is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Bellevue who work in office and administrative support (11.42%), sales jobs (10.63%), and food service (8.89%).